Enabling BitLocker In Silent Mode Using the Settings Catalog (2023)

 Step 2: Settings Catalog for BitLocker added and ready to configure

 For each of these settings, there are various options.
 I will list here those that need to be selected (enabled or disabled) and why that setting needs to be such.
 Where a setting is not mentioned below it is disabled.
-It is still listed on the BitLocker policy becuase this turns off a setting rather than ignores it (i.e. not configured):
+It is still listed on the BitLocker policy because this turns off a setting rather than ignores it (i.e. not configured):

 • Windows Components > BitLocker Drive Encryption > Operating System Drives